sg893052/sonic-buildimage/spytest/data_driven_testing.md

 ## 3.1.3 Generic APIs

 Generic APIs are not part of generated code.
-They are added in **apis/yang/codegen/base.py** module (This module is a master base class for all generated message classes).
+They are added in **apis/yang/codegen/base.py** module (This module is a master base class for all generated base message classes).

 The role of generic APIs is to service the request from Action methods.
 Below are the some of task Generic APIs perform
 - Building a configuration, deconfiguration, subscription and a verification request specific to the UI type.